View on GitHub

 ym2151-log-play-server client --stop

-# From another terminal: Shut down server
+# From another terminal: Terminate server

 ym2151-log-play-server client --shutdown